almaceleste/userstyles/README.md

 [![topic replybox](assets/img/4pda-replybox-small.png)](assets/img/4pda-replybox-big.png 'topic replybox') [![topic message](assets/img/4pda-message-small.png)](assets/img/4pda-message-big.png 'topic message') [![avatar zoom](assets/img/4pda-avatar-small.png)](assets/img/4pda-avatar-big.png 'avatar zoom')
 makes the forum more compact, convenient and interactive
 * the site header is sticky now so you have access to important links all the time
-* a quick reply box is docked at the bottom so you can scroll through messages and edit your answer at the same time
+* a quick reply box is docked at the bottom so you can scroll through messages, embed quotes from them and edit your answer at the same time
 * the topic messages have a compacted view now: the margins are minimized and the message buttons are hidden until you hover your mouse over the message
 * the user avatar is smaller now to make the message more compact - but it will become larger when you hover over it
 * some other elements are more interactive